 My wife and I walked in and sat down.
 We exchanged a few pleasantries and the teacher began…

 “Your daughter is amazing.
 Your daughter follows directions and always cleans up after herself.
-Your daughter respects and gets along with the other kids.
-Your daughter shares well and is courteous.
+She respects and gets along with the other kids.
+She shares well and is courteous.
 Your daughter is a good friend.
 Your daughter is a joy to have in this class.”

-I looked over at my wife with a furrowed brow and with only my eyes, said “Who in the fuck is this girl she keeps calling my daughter?”
+I looked over at my wife with a furrowed brow and with only my eyes, said “Who in the hell is this girl she keeps calling my daughter?”

 Clearly this woman is on drugs or maybe she’s got Alzheimer’s, God bless her.

-MY daughter boycotted bananas because she once saw a housefly land on one.
+MY daughter boycotted bananas because she once saw a housefly circle the fruit bowl.
 MY daughter pulls and stretches the shit out of a brand new shirt, throws it on the living room floor and then tells me it doesn’t fit.
 MY daughter screams at me like Sam Kinison to not look at her while she’s pooping.

 So who was this Jekyll n’ Hyde?
 Where did she come from?